 Iceland, also known as the land of Fire and Ice is preparing to reopen its borders to tourists on June 15.
 Starting then, the country will test all arrivals for COVID-19.
 Those who test negative will be allowed to bypass quarantine, while anyone testing positive will have to self-isolate for 14 days.

-Beginning June, the U.S. Virgin Islands are all set to reopen to leisure travellers.
+Beginning in June, the U.S. Virgin Islands are all set to reopen to leisure travellers.
 The region has also established a comprehensive guide called the “Health and Safety Guidelines for the USVI Tourism Industry”.
 This will be used to ensure hotels, restaurants and other businesses take the required health and hygiene measures to ensure visitors’ safety.

 8Antigua And Barbuda

-Antigua and Barbuda will be reopening for tourism from June 4 with American Airlines, Caribbean Airlines and British Airways set to resume flights in the days and weeks to come.
+Antigua and Barbuda will be reopening for tourism on June 4 with American Airlines, Caribbean Airlines and British Airways set to resume flights in the days and weeks to come.
 Caribbean National Weekly reports that the country’s tourism minister Charles Fernandez had said in a virtual meeting that they will be reopening the country with an American Airlines flight from Miami scheduled for June 4.
-According to the Miami Herald, Antigua and Barbuda’s government plans to implement new health measures before then, and that anyone wanting to enter the country will need to present a negative COVID-19 test.
+According to the Miami Herald, Antigua and Barbuda’s government plans to implement new health measures before then, and anyone wanting to enter the country will need to present a negative COVID-19 test.

 The UK government had earlier chosen not to impose mandatory quarantine for travellers but, they recently announced that as of June 8, all arriving travellers will be required to self-isolate for a 14-day period.
 Under the new rules, all arrivals will have to provide an address on arrival, at which they must remain for two weeks.
 Taking it up a notch, those who break the rules will be subject to fines of up to $1,218.

 Greece is hoping to reopen to foreign visitors by mid-June.
 The country has planned to allow travellers from 29 approved countries to arrive only through Athens International Airport beginning June 15, before eventually extending the order to all of the country’s airports on July 1.
-While many of the Greek businesses, such as hair salons and bookstores, have been back open since early May, most nonessential businesses followed suit May 18, and hotels aim to reopen from June 1.
+While many of the Greek businesses, such as hair salons and bookstores, have been back open since early May, most nonessential businesses followed suit on May 18, and hotels aim to reopen from June 1.
 According to Business Insider, Greece’s prime minister has said that COVID-19 testing will be in place at airports, and temperature checks will be implemented in hotels and restaurants.

 According to Florida Keys officials, the Florida Keys will reopen to visitors on June 1.
 Starting then, hotels or lodging will be limited to 50 per cent occupancy (which will be re-evaluated in late June) during the initial phase of reopening and disinfecting and social-distancing guidelines will be put in place.